szaimen/Nextcloud-NAS-Guide/docs/share-folder.md

 All shared files will in this case not be visible in the users root directory but in a folder called `Shared`.

-If you have followed this guide and made the root directory in Nextcloud **read only** for all users, you will need to do something first, though: Please create a folder in the root folder by running a command like:
+If you have followed this guide and made the root directory in Nextcloud **read only** for all users, you will need to do something first, though: Please create a folder in the root folder by running a command like:<br/>
-`sudo mkdir "/mnt/data/your data folder/root/Shared"` over CLI Please remember to adjust this command depending on the path you've chosen to be the root folder.
+`sudo mkdir "/mnt/data/your data folder/root/Shared"` over CLI<br/>
+Please remember to adjust this command depending on the path you've chosen to be the root folder.

 Now you can configure this option: